Seraf Naro Siregar

-Seraf Naro Siregar (born September 17, 2001) is a professional wushu taolu athlete from Indonesia.
+Seraf Naro Siregar (born 17 September 2001) is a professional wushu taolu athlete from Indonesia.

 Career

 Senior

 Siregar's international debut was at the 2019 World Wushu Championships where he won a gold medal in duilian with Edgar Xavier Marvelo and Harris Horatius.
 They repeated this victory shortly thereafter at the 2019 SEA Games.
 After the COVID-19 pandemic, Siregar's first major competition was the 2021 SEA Games (hosted in 2022) where he won a gold medal in daoshu and gunshu combined along with a bronze medal in changquan.
 At the 2023 SEA Games, he won a bronze medal in men's daoshu and gunshu combined.
 Siregar then achieved the same result in the same event at the 2022 Asian Games a few months later.
 He then won the silver medal in the same event at the 2023 World Combat Games.
 Shortly after, Siregar won the silver medals in changquan and gunshu at the 2023 World Wushu Championships.
 A year later, he won bronze medals in daoshu and gunshu at the 2024 Taolu World Cup.
 A year later, he won the gold medal in duilian at the 2025 Asian Taolu Cup.
+He then competed in the 2025 World Wushu Championships where he became world champion in daoshu, and then won the gold medal in the same event at the 2026 Taolu World Cup..